-MSHN expects recovery housing providers to employ recovery coaches to enhance a consumer's recovery experience.
-If the provider cannot offer this service, they must coordinate care with another local provider of recovery coaching services while the recovery house actively seeks to hire a trained recovery coach.
+MSHN expects recovery housing providers to employ recovery coaches to enhance a client's recovery experience.
+If the provider cannot offer this service, they must coordinate care with another local provider of recovery coaching services while the recovery house actively seeks to hire a trained recovery coach and meet the continuing education requirements as outlined by MDHHS.-Requirements can be found at Michigan Continuing Education Requirements link.

-The provider of the recovery house will maintain a file on each consumer admitted.
-All provided services must be formally documented on the consumer's individual service/recovery plan.
+The provider of the recovery house will maintain a file on each individual admitted.
+All provided services must be formally documented on the client's individual service/recovery plan.
 This includes, but is not limited to, individual peer support services, peer group services, and/or case management.
 All services provided must be documented via an individualized progress note.
 All progress notes should include a summary of what occurred during the service, start and stop time, date of service, and be signed by the facilitator.
 In addition, facilitators must indicate any relevant certification/credential and list the date the note was signed.